Hodge-de Rham numbers of almost complex 4-manifolds: Examples

 All related invariants are listed in the table below:

 Note that for Type 1 we do have $\sigma=\widetilde\sigma$, but for Type 2 we only have $\sigma\equiv \widetilde\sigma\,(\mathrm{mod}\,4)$.
 Also, by Corollary \ref{cntsmalldef}, Hodge-de Rham diamonds of Type 2 are constant under small deformations.
 Note that Type 1 diamond looks like the diamond of a compact K\"{a}hler surface.
-Its non-K\"{a}hlerness (and hence non-integrability) is uncovered by the failure of degeneration at $E_1$.
+Its non-K\"{a}hlerness (and hence non-integrability) is uncovered by the failure of degeneration at $E_1$, which in turn is forced by Proposition \ref{obstruction}.

-The above Hodge diamonds may be realized by left-invariant almost comples structures.
+The above Hodge diamonds may be realized by left-invariant almost complex structures.
 For instance, the almost complex structures $J_1$ and $J_2$ defined on $\mathfrak{g}$ by

 give Hodge-de Rham diamonds of Type 1 and 2 respectively.

 Note that the left-invariant Fr\"{o}licher spectral sequence of any left-invariant almost complex structure of Type 1 will only degenerate at the second stage, in concordance with Proposition \ref{obstruction}, so ${}^LE_1\neq{}^LE_2=E_2=E_\infty$.
 In contrast, Type 2 structures will always satisfy ${}^LE_1={}^LE_2=E_2=E_\infty$.
 In both cases, we have $^{L}E_1\neq E_1\neq E_\infty$.